mt-inside/go-openrgb/protocol.md

 Commands that don't, do not recieve any kind of response.
 Ie you don't even get a header and empty body as an ACK.

-The OpenRGB protocol works over TCP, so unreliable networks are dealt with (or at least you're notified about issues - be sure to actually read the return codes from `send()`).
+The OpenRGB protocol works over TCP, so unreliable networks are dealt with (or at least you're notified about issues - be sure to actually read the return value from `send()`).

 As for application-level, uh, good luck.
 Cross your fingers there aren't any errors, and if you're paranoid I guess just re-assert the command periodically, as most (all?) are idempotent.